Entrepreneurs Helping Each Other Succeed

 Meet the Facilitator

 Hi, I’m Yvonne Gerard.
-I have started two businesses in the last 25 years, and am still a partner in one of them.
+I have started and successfully run two businesses in the last 25 years, and am still a partner in one of them.
 I have an MBA and I’ve been a trained mastermind facilitator for several years.
 I both run and participate in mastermind groups.

 Why I do This

-It is my passion to get as many people as possible to start and grow their own business.
+It is my passion to help aspiring entrepreneurs start and grow their own business.
 I want them to be free from a 9-5 job and live the life they want.
 Mastermind groups are the best way to help people become successful when they are struggling on their own.

 The Business Start-up Mastermind runs for 3 months, twice a month for two hours each meeting, and is renewable.